 If the goal was set for the campaign and necessary status has not been reached yet, CPA is $0,00.
 If the goal was not set at all, CPA is N/A.

-Lead disposition and goals functionality enable buyers to determine the sources (Publishers and Sub IDs), from which they receive the highest profits.
+Disposition and goals functionality enables buyers to determine the sources (Publishers and Sub IDs), from which they receive the highest profits.
 Based on this information, buyers can adjust their configurations in Source management and Filter management in order to increase their performance and revenues.

 You can also include up to 3 custom numeric values when updating disposition in order to track additional data points that are specific for your campaigns.
 This will allow you to see more relevant data and make better buying and budgeting decisions.